-NACo's County Explorer tool is the one-stop shop for accessing county-level indicators.
-With more than 1,000 maps, the interactive tool provides data about counties, states and the nation.
+NACo's County Explorer tool is the one-stop shop for accessing county-level data or indicators.
+The tool allows for interactive mapping of hundreds of data points about counties, states, and the nation.
 Each indicator in County Explorer tells a unique story.

-Each map in this report can be found at explorer.naco.org.
+Check it out at explorer.naco.org.